HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 changeActiveCourseVersion_sectioned_ms

 ## Description
 Updates the active version of a specific course.
-After the update, retrieveSectionedService_ms is called to fetch all relevent and updated data, which is then used as the output as a JSON-encoded string.
+After the update, retrieveSectionedService_ms is called to fetch all relevant and updated data, which is then used as the output as a JSON-encoded string.

 ## Input Parameters
 - Parameter: $courseid